RX-M/classfiles/ssh-setup.md

 classes.
 This allows you to pass a key file to the ssh client ("key.pem" in the example) for extra security.

 Student lab system IP addresses and passwords are passed out on day one of classes with cloud based labs.

+\* Though PuTTY does not directly support the pem key format used in typical cloud instances, you can use the PuTTYgen.exe command line tool to convert .pem keys into .ppk keys for use with PuTTY.